effect-handlers/effects-rosetta-stone/README.md

 To contribute an implementation of `example-x` in `language-y`, create the folder `example-x/language-y` and put the examples in it.
-If you have langauge-specific comments about the example, put them in `example-x/language-y/README.md`.
+If you have language-specific comments about the example, put them in `example-x/language-y/README.md`.

 You may show several variants of the example.
-We recommend that you put them in separate files and commment on them on the `README.md` file.
+We recommend that you put them in separate files and comment on them on the `README.md` file.

 ### May I improve other people's code?

 Yes, we strongly encourage sharing and cooperation.

-## Langauges
+## Languages

 An alphabetically ordered list of the languages used in the examples.
 The section name must match the folder name used for that language.